Rudigus/HeavenBase/README.md

 # HeavenBase
 The right place to look for familiar info.
+And equipment, in the future.